I tried Pat McGrath's new foundation, and it changed my mind about light-coverage foundations

 It’s no secret that anything world-renowned makeup artist Pat McGrath puts her name on is golden.
 When I first caught wind of Pat McGrath’s new Skin Fetish: Sublime Perfection Foundation, I was stoked.
 In the same breath, I had to mentally prepare myself to spend $68 on the foundation, but I was willing to risk it all for some superior makeup.

 This foundation is the first in Pat McGrath’s illustrious makeup line, and its formula sounds like a dream.
-Available in 36 shades, this foundation formula offers lightweight sheer to medium coverage that mimics skin.
-While I usually opt for matte full-coverage foundations because of my oily acne-prone skin, the skin-like finish caught my attention.
-Not to mention, it has all of these fancy ingredients like Diamond Core powder to make your skin look virtually flawless.
+Available in 36 shades, it offers lightweight sheer- to medium-coverage that mimics skin.
+While I usually opt for matte full-coverage foundations because of my oily, acne-prone skin, the skin-like finish of this one caught my attention.
+Not to mention, it has all of these fancy ingredients like diamond core powder to make your skin look virtually flawless.
 After a little market research (aka binge-watching reviews), I decided to visit my nearest Sephora to purchase the foundation—I’m sure I’ve blown $68 on things way less important to me.

 After 30 minutes of swatching and massive compilation, I purchased shade Medium Deep 28.

 I took my time with this foundation purchase, but not only because of the hefty price tag.
 I wanted the best match for my skin tone so it could look as skin-like as possible.
 In all honesty, shade 29 was probably a better match for me, but the store location was out of stock.

 Shade 28 works for me but has a reddish undertone.
 Shade 29, on the other hand, is warm (like my skin) and takes little to no effort to blend.
 I may have to make a trip back to Sephora to pick that shade up.

 Even the packaging on this foundation screams luxury.

 Just as fancy as I expected.
 A part of me wonders if the front label is gold-plated.